 The higher the scan resolution, the more detail you can capture from the original image and the larger the file size created.
 For scanning text, even a 200 pixels per inch (ppi) scan is good enough for most purposes, and 300 ppi is standard (at a one-to-one size ratio) for pictures.
 If you want to enlarge the original though, a higher resolution is recommended.
 Most scanners handle at least 600 ppi, which is usually sufficient.

-'Interpolated' – which you may see listed as a feature on some scanners – means the resolution has been increased by using a software technique called interpolation, which creates extra pixels to make an image larger, based on calculations involving the surrounding pixels.
+'Interpolated' – which you may see listed as a feature on some scanners – means the resolution has been increased digitally by using a software technique called interpolation, which creates extra pixels to make an image larger, based on calculations involving the surrounding pixels.
 The more interpolation is done, the lower the quality of the final result.

 Making sure the scanner you choose is compatible with your computer system can be very important, although some ultra-portable scanners don't require a computer connection to work, instead scanning directly to a storage card that can be used with any PC.
 Many scanners come with software for Windows and Mac (OS X), but some only offer basic features in the Mac-compatible models.